Don’t get all wet and bothered. Prepare for the Bay Area rainy season while it’s dry.

 We know.
 The last thing you are thinking about at the summer barbecue is preparing for the stormy season.
 But after last December when single-day rainfalls were measured in inches and the North Bay received over 4 inches of rain, it really is worth taking a look around your house during fair weather.
 Finding out you have a problem during inclement conditions is at best inconvenient and at worst very costly.

-Check your rain gutters.
+Check your rain gutters now.

-Check indoors for signs of roof leaks.
+Back indoors look for signs of roof leaks.

-Check doors and windows.
+Inspect your doors and windows.

 It’s time to ensure there are properly insulated with appropriate weather stripping.